 The Second Generation Hobbydyne Kit

 We are selling the little Hobbydyne kit again.
 This is the prototype of the second generation kit.
 The dimension of the panel were chosen so that 3 inch National Velvet Vernier Drives can be used with it if desired.
 The kit is sold complete, with a drilled front panel and all components and hardware except for the knobs and the wood base.
 Suitable knobs can be found on eBay, or at Radio Shack.
 This is a very selective crystal radios with both variable antenna coil coupling and the Hobbydyne coupling circuit.
 The switch is to add capacity to resonate smaller antennas.
 This set was made in February, 2013.
-To inquire about purchasing this set send an email to me at the address listed above.
+To inquire about purchasing this set send an email to me at the address listed below.

 My Spider Coil Radio